Bradyac/ground-control/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Tests

+Note that this application currently does not have any unit/end-to-end tests implemented but the project is set up with testing frameworks for future additions.

 ## Running unit tests